 A frame building is made of wood and is the optimum type of construction to resist damage in earthquake prone areas.
 Planks are secured to the floor with anchor bolts and the framework of the home is built upwards with wooden planks.

-[A shear wall is basically a reinforced or braced wall that should be engineered by a professional.
+[A shear wall](https://homesteadycom/info-8678599-shear-wallhtml) is basically a reinforced or braced wall that should be engineered by a professional.
 Wood frame shear walls incorporate four main elements: framing members, sheathing, nails and hold-downs.

 Most homes are attached to the footings with anchor bolts.
 The sill plates or foundation plates should be anchored to the building with 1/2-inch anchor bolts spaced no more than 6 feet apart, according to the Universal Building Codes.

 Pier Posts and Shear Wall Hold-Down Anchors

 After the sill plate of the home has been bolted to the foundation, shear wall hold-down anchors should be installed in each corner.
 These are attached to the walls with machine bolts through a steel bracket and to the floor with anchor bolts.

 Shear wall hold-down anchors help to stop the house from overturning.
 Pier foundations for a raised floor must be reinforced with steel T-straps and sheet metal connectors.